 This lender provides various types of loans, including secured and unsecured options.
 They offer loans in varying amounts from $1,000 to $20,000.
 The better your credit is, the more they are willing to lend you.
 They offer repayment terms of 2, 3, 4 or 5 years, so they are incredibly flexible.
 Of course, they reserve the higher amounts for those with better credit.
 They offer interest rates ranging from 18 percent to 35.99 percent, based on credit, of course.
 They have branch offices you can visit, or you can handle all of your business online.
 It is up to you.

 This lender is a fantastic option if you have poor credit.
 They specialize in providing loans to those who are often declined elsewhere.
 Opploans gives you access to funds without putting you in the payday lending trap even if you have poor credit.
 You apply through their site and customers say things like “I got the loan right away”.
 Like any lender, there are still some loan shoppers who may not get offers back.
 It is not a guarantee.
-The loan amounts range from $500 to $4,000.
-The repayment period can be as long as 36 months and there are no hidden fees.
+The loan amounts range from $500 to $4,000 with APR from 59% to 160%.
+The repayment period ranges between 9 and 18 months and there are no hidden fees.
 You have no obligation, so you can decline all the offers.
+You have to be at least 18 years old to apply, across all states.

 This lender is another great choice for those with poor credit.
 They will give you a loan when your credit score is as low as 580.
 They even approve your loan if you have a low income as they have no income requirements.
 Their loans range from $2,000 up to $35,000.
 Their loan terms are also flexible at 2, 3, 4 or 5 years.
 Interest rates range from 9.95 percent to 35.99 percent.
 They do have an origination fee of as much as 4.75 percent of your loan amount.